FollyMaddy/scraper-tools/README.md

 Extra info :

+RetroPie map structure added
-Improved check speed for files already processed

-Makes an 00index file that is checked at restart
+Improved check speed for files already processed (00index file that is checked at restart)

+Continues with partly processed files

+Can be stopped/restated at any time

+-Read the script for more info-

 # Program : edgeemu.sh